 At Workaway we absolutely love getting to know you all whether it be meeting on the road, hearing stories through emails or by actually going on a Workaway trip ourselves.
 We couldn’t be prouder to be involved in such an inspiring community of travellers!
-So we just had to share some of your stories you tell us!
+So we just had to share some of your stories!

 This month we talk to the very brave Daniela from Czech Republic who quit her job after realising she wasn’t doing what made her happy, then bought a ONE WAY TICKET to Argentina to do a Workaway project all by herself!